 - Governments decide mostly where the investment should be diverted

-- Tax avoidance does not contribute a lot to the economy, most revenue comes from indirect taxes in the economy
+- It does not contribute a lot to the economy, most revenue comes from indirect taxes in the economy

-- Only tax avoidance is not sufficient, there must be other resources and benefits to motivate people to start or take up a new business or profession
+- It is not sufficient, there must be other resources and benefits to motivate people to start or take up a new business or profession

 So now we understand that Tax avoidance is a legal and ethical way of saving taxes.
-Tax avoidance must not be confused with tax evasion.
-Tax evasion is allowed by government and authorities whereas Tax evasion attracts fines, penalties and unethical ways of saving taxes.
+It must not be confused with tax evasion.
+Tax evasion is allowed by the government and authorities whereas Tax evasion attracts fines, penalties, and unethical ways of saving taxes.
 So when a person or business is planning for tax avoidance, it should always consult with an expert for advice in case of any ambiguity.
 Also, organizations once caught in Tax fraud or scandals, their goodwill is hampered for a long time.
-Tax avoidance is a great tool for personal finances and business planning and it should be used cautiously.
+It is a great tool for personal finances and business planning and it should be used cautiously.

 This has been a guide to what is Tax Avoidance and its definition.
 Here we discuss components of tax avoidance and its examples in individuals/business, advantages & disadvantages.
 You can learn more about accounting from the following articles –